Pre-Qualification vs. Pre-Approval

 Buyers with a pre-approval have gone through the application process and the lender will only require information on the home being purchased.
 If the home is in the pre-approved price range, an appraisal indicates there is sufficient collateral and are no legal or financial issues with the home (such as liens), then the mortgage will be approved.

 Mars Bank is your one true community bank, focused on helping you reach your financial goals by providing the banking services you need.
-You can check current rates or start an application now.
 If you have a question, you can email us or call our mortgage/lending office in Cranberry at (724) 776-3803.